SimonSchneiderHSM/skeleton/process-engine-pi/README.md

 npm install
 ```
 - set the ip of the machine with the Database in `config/development/data_sources/postgres.json`
-  - If the process-engine can't connect to the db, try setting the user to the postgres-superuser (e.g. `postgres`) and set its password in `config/development/data_sources/postgres.json`
 - set the ip of the messagebus-master as `endPointName` in `config/development/messagebus/faye.json`, e.g. `http://192.168.161.20:8000/mb`.
 Also set `isMaster` to false in the same file

 #### Make the process-engine autostart on boot